Service Engine Group

-- Connection Memory Percentage: The percentage of memory reserved to maintain connection state.
+- Connection Memory Percentage — The percentage of memory reserved to maintain connection state.
 It comes at the expense of memory used for HTTP in-memory cache.
-Sliding the bar causes the percentage to range between its limits, 10% minimum and 90% maximum.
+Sliding the bar causes the percentage devoted to connection state to range between its limits, 10% minimum and 90% maximum.

 The advanced tab in the Service Engine group popup supports configuration of optional functionality for SE groups.
 This tab only exists for clouds configured with write access mode.
 The appearance of some fields is contingent upon selections made.

 - Service Engine Name Prefix — Enter the prefix to use when naming the SEs within the SE group.
 This name will be seen both within Avi Vantage, and as the name of the virtual machine within the virtualization orchestrator.